GFaure9/raop/README.md

 > [!NOTE]
 > The pricing model may have to be chosen according to the option.
 Some models are not suitable for certain
-> types of options.
-In that case, an error message will be displayed.
+> types of options: in that case, an error message will be displayed.

 #### a.
 With ``BlackScholes`` model